 In preparing our report, we relied without audit, on information supplied by KCFPS staff.
 This information includes, but is not limited to, plan provisions, employee data, and financial information.
-In addition, we certify that, to the best of our knowledge, this report is complete and accurate and has been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice as set out by the Actuarial Standards Board.
+We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice #23.